About

 Most Watched Forager In The World

-Hello there, I’m Green Deane and I’ve been foraging since I was a child or for nearly 60 years.
+Hello there, I’m Green Deane and I’ve been foraging over 65 years or since I was a kid.

 Long before I went to school my mother would hand me a table knife and a paper bag and tell me to go find some dandelion greens for supper.
 While doing that I noticed wild strawberries, later checkerberries, raspberries, apples and roses.
 My mother foraged as did my grandmother and great grandmother.
 I learned about plants long before I learned what their names were.

-As a latchkey kid I also spent a lot of time alone in the woods, hiking, camping, fishing, exploring rivers, stone walls, old orchards, mountains, woods roads and old homesteads.
+As a latchkey kid I also spent a lot of time alone in the woods: Hiking, camping, fishing, exploring rivers, stone walls, old orchards, vineyards, mountains, woods roads and old homesteads.
 I also made my first batch of home made cooking-malt beer then dandelion wine while in junior high.

 After military service and college I moved from the land of ice and snow to orange groves and gardening year round.
 I studied locally with noted forager Dick Deureling and was a member of the Native Plant Society.
 Foraging is like rigging, you learn by doing.

-I hold a degree in education, summa cum laude, from the University of Maine and did two years of graduate study in communication at the University of Central Florida.
+I hold a degree in music, summa cum laude, from the University of Maine and did two years of graduate study in communication at the University of Central Florida.
 I am the author of two published books and am an award-winning writer and photographer.
-Besides being a life-long professional musician, my interests include cooking, cast netting, canoeing, kayaking, dancing and visiting relatives in Greece.
-Somehow through all of that I also manged to unintentionally remain a bachelor.
+Besides being a life-long professional musician and member of MENSA, my interests include cooking, cast netting, canoeing, kayaking, dancing, trying to play Bridge better, low-carb living, and visiting relatives in Greece.
+Somehow through all of that I also managed to unintentionally remain a bachelor.

 While most of the articles are about plants and a few off-beat animals there are some editorials here and there.
 If you are a beginning forager you might want to get started with my videos and read the accompanying articles in that the first several dozen videos are in seasonal order.
 Learning a plant or two a month is quite easy.